aluxnimm/outlookcaldavsynchronizer/README.md

 - **Move selected profile up** change ordering in the tree view
 - **Move selected profile down** change ordering in the tree view
 - **Open data directory of selected profile** Show directory with cached relations file in explorer for debugging
+- **Expand all nodes** expand all nodes in the tree view, enabled by default but can be changed in general options
+- **Collapse all nodes** collapse all nodes in the tree view
+- **Export Profiles to File** and
+- **Import Profiles from File** See Profile Import/Export

 When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for SOGo, Fruux, Posteo, Yandex, GMX, Sarenet and Landmarks where the DAV Url for autodiscovery is already entered.